The Diamond H Braunvieh Breeding Program

 THE DIAMOND H BRAUNVIEH BULL

-This is a yearling bull that is typical of the genetics sold on the ranch.
+This yearling bull is typical of what is sold on the ranch.

 The result of all this is that we are advancing our program goals of producing fertile cattle that will 1). put a live calf on the ground every 365 days 2). grow that calf to wean at least 50% of the dam’s body weight, and will continue to grow at a rate of 2.5 pounds per day or better 3). grow efficiently with offspring converting feed at a target rate of 6 to 1 or better.
 We work to raise bulls that that will pass these traits to the herds that buy them.

-In short, WE PRODUCE ANIMALS THAT WILL HELP COMMERCIAL CATTLEMAN MAKE MONEY!
+IN SHORT, WE BELIEVE WE PRODUCE ANIMALS THAT WILL HELP THE ASTUTE CATTLEMAN MAKE MONEY!